JoeProAI/revenant-bridge/README.md

-# revenant-bridge
-Revenant Bridge for Solana Agents - salvage/revive AI states with Arweave/Solana integration for clawd.run hackathon
+# Revenant Bridge\n\nNon-invasive service for clawd.run to salvage agent state to Arweave.